 - Scotch broom is a large, multi-branched, perennial shrub.

-- Plants can grow up to 12 feet tall, with “old growth” Scotch broom trunks measuring as much as 5 inches in diameter.
+- Plants can grow up to 12 feet tall, with the oldest trunks measuring as much as 5 inches in diameter.

 - Young stems are bright green, with 5 sides and distinctive ridges along the entire length.

-- Leaves are small and oval, and usually in clusters of 3 close to the stem, but borne singly further out.
+- Leaves are small and oval, usually in clusters of 3 close to the stem but borne singly further out.

-- Flowers are bright yellow, pea-like, and occasionally have streaks of red along the blossom.
+- Flowers are bright yellow, pea-like, and occasionally have streaks of red.

-- Seed pods are typically 1-3 inches long and range in color from green (when newly formed) to brown or black as they mature.
+- Seed pods are typically 1-3 inches long and range in color from green to brown or black as they mature.

-- Scotch broom is highly invasive on disturbed soils and can quickly out-compete native species.
-It is difficult to remove once established, especially because of its long-lived seed bank.
+- Scotch broom is highly invasive on disturbed soils and out-competes native species.
+It is difficult to remove once established because of its numerous long-lived seeds.

-- Scotch broom is allelopathic, meaning it leaches chemicals into the soil that kills or disrupts the ectomycorrhizal fungal pathways on which other plants rely.
+- Scotch broom leaches chemicals into the soil that kills or disrupts the ectomycorrhizal fungal pathways on which other plants rely.

 Habitat & Distribution

 - Scotch broom grows best in full sun and well-drained soils.
-It is commonly found in clear-cuts or harvested timberlands, along roadsides and rights-of-way, and on land which has been disturbed.
+It’s commonly found in clear-cuts or harvested timberlands, along roadsides and rights-of-way, and on other disturbed land.